 Five of the most active King’s Day cities are Amsterdam, The Hague, Rotterdam, Utrecht and Eindhoven.
 Check out how they will be celebrating on April 27!

 The Amsterdam vrijmarkt (free market) starts at 6am.
 Interesting areas to check out include the Pijp, the Beethovenstraat, the Olympic Stadium, Amstelveld, Noordermarkt, Westerpark, the Jordaan and the DSM Vrijhaven.
-The Marie Heinekenplein will be filled with local entrepreneurs offering drinks and snacks.
+The Marie Heinekenplein is usually filled with local entrepreneurs offering drinks and Dutch snacks.

 Annual Amsterdam King’s Day parties to attend include: